IMSY-DKFZ/xilens/docs/source/developer_guidelines.rst

    Example of files that can NOT be added to the repository: :code:`.png, .tif, .npy, .pkl, .dat, .html` If you have doubts about the files you are committing, you can always ask for help.
 #.
 Branch naming follows the pattern :code:`<#>-feature_description` where :code:`<#>` represents the issue number.
+   For example: :code:`1-new_feature`.
 #.
 You need to have implemented tests for your code before merging into develop.
 #.
-You need to run all the tests before opening a merge request.
+You need to run all the tests before opening a pull request.

 Code style
 ==========